 A lot of people will be forced to go without adequate shelter after the collapse.
-So when winter arrives, you’re going to see a lot more weather related ailments.
-We’re all very familiar with flu season, but most people don’t realize that cold weather conditions can spawn numerous diseases, most of them respiratory related.
+So when winter arrives, you’re going to see a lot more weather-related ailments.
+We’re all very familiar with flu season, but most people don’t realize that cold weather conditions can spawn numerous diseases, most of them respiratory-related.
 Between the lack of sunlight, people crowding indoors, and the poor circulation caused by cold weather, there will be more cases of strep throat, pneumonia, croup, bronchiolitis, ear infections, and the stomach flu.
 To prepare for this, understand that hospitals and medical care may not be available (or too dangerous to get to).
-You may want to consider storing natural remedies, herbal poultices and tinctures to assist in these cold weather ailments.
+You may want to consider storing natural remedies, herbal poultices, and tinctures to assist in these cold-weather ailments.

-In a roundabout way, malnutrition would probably be the leading cause of disease after the SHTF.
+In a roundabout way, malnutrition would probably be the leading cause of the disease after the SHTF.
 That’s because your diet is tightly linked to the quality of your immune system, so if you’re not getting enough calories, protein, vitamins or minerals, you’re more susceptible to every ailment under the sun.
 However, malnutrition is most associated with conditions like scurvy, rickets, pellagra, goiters, and beriberi.

 The collapse of society would destroy every kind abundance that the modern world provides us, and in return, the only thing that would be in abundance are the dead.
-Dead bodies, especially the kind that were infected with disease to begin with, pose a serious health threat.
+Dead bodies, especially the kind that were infected with the disease, to begin with, pose a serious health threat.
 Without a functioning society, and with bodies piling up faster than they can be buried or cremated, these cadavers would litter our towns and cities, and would most likely pose a serious threat to local water supplies.

-Overshadowing many of these medical ailments will be disease.
+Overshadowing many of these medical ailments will be the disease.
 In fact, many believe that disease would be the real killer if the world fell apart and would dwarf the number of casualties caused by violence.
 Diseases are opportunists and tend to surface at a time the conditions are right for them to flourish.
 A long-term emergency would be just the right time, wouldn’t you say?
 These 10 diseases could become common medical emergencies.
-Make sure you have a well supplied medical closet and a sick room prepared for these issues.
+Make sure you have a well-supplied medical closet and a sick room prepared for these issues.

 There is a Silver Lining